Online Assumed Name Business Application

 What is the Procedure?

-The Assumed Name Certificate must be completed by printing the name and physical address (not P.O.
+The Assumed Name Certificate must be completed by printing the name and physical address (not a P.O.
 Box) of the business, and the names and physical home addresses of all owners/partners in the business.

 Applications by fax and e-mail CANNOT be accepted.
 All business owners/partners must sign the form in front of a Notary Public.
 The original certificate is then filed in the County Clerk's office along with a $5.00 filing fee if done in person or $10.00 filing fee if done by the mail.
 The County Clerk's office will issue a Notice for Publication to the applicants.